eclipse-kuksa/kuksa.val.feeders/dbc2val/Readme.md

 2. Start the can player

-If you want to simulate CAN traffic on vcan0 by replaying a can dump file you can use the canplayer.
+_This is only needed if you want feed data from a dumpfile!_

 ```console
 $ ./createvcan.sh vcan0